Cluster 2: Craft and StructureArchived

 The Water Cycle - Back and Forth:

-This lesson features a companion lesson entitled The Water Cycle - Back and Forth (part 2) published on CPALMS.
-In this first lesson, students create a model (drawing) after learning the parts of the water cycle.
+In this lesson, students create a model (drawing) after learning the parts of the water cycle.
 The drawing will be in their science notebooks and will be something they will build on in future lessons.
-At the end of the unit they will display larger finished models.
-Vocabulary words are defined and connected to a model of melting ice in a water bottle.
+This lesson is intended to be the beginning of a unit on the water cycle for students to have a basic understanding of the stages within it and the vocabulary associated with it.
+Vocabulary words will be examined and connected to a model of melting ice in a water bottle.

 Type: Lesson Plan